casey/degenerate/man/src/rendering.md

 # Rendering

-Degenerate programs are written in JavaScript and sent to a Web Worker for executation.
-The program then sends back a series of `State` objects, which are used to configure the renderer.
+Degenerate programs are written in JavaScript and sent to a Web Worker for execution.
+The program then sends back a series of `State` objects from the worker, which are used to configure the renderer that runs in the main thread.
 The renderer renders to a full-page `<canvas>` element using WebGL.

 Rendering is performed by applying a series of image filters, with the output of each filter being fed as input to the next.

 The various parts of the renderer are described below.
-You may want to skip ahead to the description of the fragment shader, which neatly
+You may want to skip ahead to the description of the fragment shader, which ties everything and serves as a good jumping off point for the rest of the codebase.

 ## `App`